 Let them play on their tablet while you read your book on your kindle.

 Go for a run while they are having breakfast with their dad or another family member.

-Listen to your audio book while you’re cleaning and they’re playing in the garden or watching TV.
+Listen to your audio book while they’re playing in the garden or watching TV.

 Combine your healthy happy habit with something the kids like to do e.g walk around the lake before you hit the play park at the local country park.

 All do cosmic yoga or Zumba together via You Tube on the TV or laptop.